State police: Everett man kills mother, sets fire to house, shoots self

 At this time, a motive is not known.

-The state police were assisted in the investigation by the state police forensic services unit and fire marshal unit, Bedford County Coroner's Office, City of Altoona Fire Department K-9 unit and Bedford County District Attorney's Office.
+The state police were assisted in the investigation by the state police forensic services and fire marshal units, the Bedford County Coroner's Office, the Altoona Fire Department K-9 unit and the Bedford County District Attorney's Office.